Access Codes Documentation

 Below are some tips and tricks to minimize the number of access codes people need to obtain.

 1. When a person requests and enters their access code on a form, that code is stored in their browser until they close the browser or the code expires and it can be used on any form in All-Star Rec Manager.
-When filling out multiple forms, we suggest opening additional tabs rather than closing and reopening the browser so that you can make use of the same access code on each form, thus avoiding the need to get a new code for each form.
+When filling out multiple forms, we suggest doing them all in the same tab rather than closing and reopening the browser so that you can make use of the same stored access code on each form, thus avoiding the need to get a new code each time.

-2. To bypass entering your email and an access code, you could log in to All-Star Rec Manager first.
-Since you're logged in, the system knows who you are and doesn't need to request the email/code to make that connection.
+2. To bypass obtaining an access code, you could log in to All-Star Rec Manager first.
+Since you're logged in, the system knows who you are and therefore doesn't need an access code.